nuitrcs/pythonworkshops/dataanalysis/PITCHME.md

 &nbsp;

 ## PyCharm/other IDEs
-For writing scripts that run without your intervention
+for writing scripts that run without your intervention

 ---